pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 >
 > The factom protocol will strive to maintain a high degree of
 > independence between authorities.
 Independence must be enforced
-> socially through campaigns as it can't be measured on the blockchain.
+> socially through campaigns as it can’t be measured on the blockchain.

 Protocol Support Grants
 =======================